Optimal Partitioning for Dual-Pivot Quicksort: Basic Approach to Analyzing Dual-Pivot Quicksort

+In view of this simple relation it is sufficient to study the cost of partitioning.
 Abstracting from moving elements around in arrays, we arrive at the following ``classification problem'': Given a random permutation $(a_1,\ldots,a_n)$ of $\{1,\ldots,n\}$ as the input sequence and $a_1$ and $a_n$ as the two pivots $p$ and $q$, with $p < q$, classify each of the remaining $n-2$ elements as being small, medium, or large.
 Note that there are exactly $s:=p-1$ small elements, $m := q - p - 1$ medium elements, and $\ell:=n-q$ large elements.
 Although this classification does not yield an actual partition of the input sequence, a classification algorithm can be turned into a partitioning algorithm using only swap operations but no additional key comparisons.
 Since elements are only compared with the two pivots, the randomness of subarrays is preserved.
 Thus, in the recursion we may always assume that the input is arranged randomly.

 We make the following observations (and fix notation) for all classification algorithms.
 One key comparison is needed to decide which of the elements $a_1$ and $a_n$ is the smaller pivot $p$ and which is the larger pivot $q$.
 For classification, each of the remaining $n-2$ elements has to be compared against $p$ or $q$ or both.
 Each \emph{medium} element has to be compared to $p$ \emph{and} $q$.
 On average, there are $(n-2)/3$ medium elements.
 Let $S_2$ denote the number of small elements that are compared to the larger pivot first, i.\,e., the number of small elements that need $2$ comparisons for classification.
 Analogously, let $L_2$ denote the number of large elements compared to the smaller pivot first.
-Conditioning on the pivot choices, and hence the values of $s$ and $\ell$, we may calculate $\E(P_n)$ as follows:
+Conditioning on the pivot choices, and hence the values of $s$ and $\ell$, we may calculate $\E(P_n)$ as follows:\footnote{We use the following notation throughout this paper: To indicate that sums run over all $\binom{n}{2}$ combinations $(s,\ell)$ with $s, \ell \geq 0$ and $s + \ell \leq n - 2$ we simply write $\sum_{s + \ell \leq n - 2}$.}

-We call the third summand the \emph{additional cost term (ACT)}, as it is the only value that depends on the actual classification algorithm.
+We call the third summand in \eqref{eq:30} the \emph{additional cost term (ACT)}, as it is the only value that depends on the actual classification algorithm.